calinux-py/ShieldPass/readme.md

 ## Disclaimer

 ShieldPass is intended for secure local management of your sensitive credentials.
-The overall security depends on the strength of your master password and proper safeguarding of your backup MFA secret.
+The overall security depends on the strength of your master password and proper safeguarding.
 Always follow best practices for password and data security.

 ---
 ---